 - Place your order for the required number of bulk sacks.
 First of all, get in contact with the Tubex team or your Tubex Distributor and sign up for the programme.
 To participate in the Tubex Collection and Recycling programme you will need the dedicated bulky sacks.
 One sack can fit around 350 Tubex standard tree shelters, at 1.2m height.

 You can sign up at tubex.com/recycling or get in contact with your Tubex distributor

 - Remove the tree shelters and fill the bulk sacks.
 Once the tree is established and resistant against extreme weather conditions, mechanical impacts or animal browsing, remove the tree shelter and fill the dedicated bulk sacks with the used tree shelters.
-When the sacks are full please advise us so we can pick it up for you.
+When the sacks are full please advise us so we can pick them up for you.

 - Bulk sacks collection.
 Tubex will collect the bulk sacks and take them back to the distributor to store.
 Once we have a full lorry load of tubes in bulk sacks, Tubex will again organise transport and collect from the distributor to take the tubes to the recycling plant.
 It is advised that 1-6 sacks are recycled locally or through your Tubex distributor.
-For more than 6 sacks contact Tubex team or your Tubex Distributor.
+For more than 6 sacks contact the Tubex team or your Tubex Distributor.

 - Recycling.
 Once at the recycling plant, the tubes will be sorted, cleaned and afterwards reprocessed into rPP pellets or HDPE granulate.

-The Tubex Collection and Recycling Programme is a non-for-profit-scheme, the cost of participating is to cover the expenses of running the programme, project quotes are provided ad-hoc.
+The Tubex Collection and Recycling Programme is a non-for-profit-scheme, the cost of participating is to cover the expenses of running the programme, and project quotes are provided ad-hoc.
 The Tubex Collection & Recycling Programme is now available to all Tubex tree shelters, across the UK.